Child Pornography Lawyer

 Attorney Dennis Boyle is a certified criminal trial specialist by the National Board of Trial Advocacy and is admitted to practice in the federal courts of the District of Columbia, New York, Pennsylvania, Maryland, Alaska, and numerous others.

 He understands serious criminal cases are life-altering.
-The child pornography federal offense attorneys of Boyle and Jasari, are prepared to use all of their skill, experience, and expertise to secure a good outcome.
+The child pornography federal offense attorneys of Boyle & Jasari, are prepared to use all of their skill, experience, and expertise to secure a good outcome.

-Attorney Dennis Boyle first listens to his clients to understand the factual development of the case.
+Our attorneys first listen to their clients to understand the factual development of the case.
 The importance of a thorough investigation cannot be overestimated.
 Next, child pornography federal offense attorney Boyle will conduct interviews of witnesses, gather critical evidence, and retain important investigators and experts.
 State and federal matters are typically won or lost before the trial even begins.
 In many cases, a detailed investigation by the defense can persuade state and federal prosecutors to dismiss a case.

 The Statutory Framework in Child Pornography Cases